KemingHe/college-portfolio-2019/01-CareerGoals.markdown

 ### Passion

 I am project-driven person.
 My greatest passion in life is learning and building, or research and development.
-Back in summer 2019, I interned at Genome Wisdom, a biotech startup focused on cancer data analytics in Beijing, China.
+In summer 2019, I interned at Genome Wisdom, a biotech startup focused on cancer data analytics in Beijing, China.
 Introduced to the agile team mid-development, I made friends with colleagues and quickly picked up Python.
 At the time, Genome Wisdom was building medical image-processing libraries to help with real-world immuno-therapy.
 It had been an honor for me to develop an auto-documentation system for our code base, as well as to help patent 4 algorithms.

 (View one of the published patents [in Chinese](../assets/pdfs/CN201910506460.4_Patent_ZH_.pdf), or the unofficial [English text translation](../assets/pdfs/CN201910506460.4_Patent_EN_.pdf).)